jimsalterjrs/ioztat/README.md

   -h, --help            show this help message and exit -s {name,rps,wps,rMBps,wMBps}
                         Field to sort by
-  -i INTERVAL           Time between each report
-  -c COUNT              Number of reports generated
+  -i INTERVAL           Interval between reports (in seconds) -c COUNT              Number of reports generated
-  -y                    Skip the initial "summary" report -b                    Use binary (power-of-two) prefixes -n                    Do not recurse into child datasets -z                    Suppress datasets with zero activity -P                    Display dataset names on a single line
+  -y                    Skip the initial "summary" report -b                    Use binary (power-of-two) prefixes -o                    Overwrite old reports in terminal -n                    Do not recurse into child datasets -z                    Suppress datasets with zero activity -P                    Display dataset names on a single line